Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Network modeling

 \subsection{Model EE.
 The Equitable Efficiency Model.}

 This third model not only provided nodes with global information about their connectivity, but also with the ability to make coordinated decisions.
-More concretely, each settlement kne ow the length of each one of the existing path between its location and any other settlements, as in model G-L, but this time they prioritized links globally according to their $R_i(j)$ value.
-The exact procedure of model EE is the following:

-\begin{enumerate} \item For each node $i$, all the $R_i(j)$ values were calculated. \item Each node $i$ proposed the creation of a link between itself and a node $j^*$ such that the $R_i(j^*)$ was the minimum value among all the $R_i(j)$ (local interest expressed by node $i$). \item All the proposals were ranked according to their $R$ value and a link was created between the pair corresponding to the global minimum (coordinated decision-making). \end{enumerate}

-Step 1, 2, and 3 were repeated until the sum of all the link lengths reached that of the empirical system.
-The existence of a global priority list instead of individual ones emulated a certain degree of coordination among the settlements in the sense of a general intention of preventing weak-points in the network.
+More concretely, each settlement knows the length of each one of the existing paths between its location and any other settlements, as in model G-L, but this time they prioritized links globally according to their $R_i(j)$ value.
+The exact procedure of model EE is the following: \begin{enumerate} \item For each node $i$, all the $R_i(j)$ values were calculated. \item Each node $i$ proposed the creation of a link between itself and a node $j^*$ such that the $R_i(j^*)$ was the minimum value among all the $R_i(j)$ (local interest expressed by node $i$). \item All the proposals were ranked according to their $R$ value and a link was created between the pair corresponding to the global minimum (coordinated decision-making). \end{enumerate} Step 1, 2, and 3 were repeated until the summed lengths of all created links reached that of the empirical system.
+The existence of a global priority list instead of individual, local ones emulated a certain degree of coordination among the settlements in the sense of a general intention of preventing weak-points in the network.
 In this way, without altering the nature of the interests of each settlement that were still local, we introduced a balancing mechanism to smooth out the effect of competition.

 Even though this model did not explicitly optimize any global metric, and therefore could not be regarded as a model of global planning for the infrastructure, the coordinated decision making made it different from the previous ones in a very fundamental aspect.
 As explained above, L-L and G-L models were stochastic because the focal node $i$ was chosen at random.
 This was not the case in the EE model, since links were established between the pairs of nodes $i$ and $j$ that minimize $R(i,j)$ at each step.
 Chance did not play any role in this algorithm, which implies that the model’s final output was unequivocally determined: for each empirical network, model EE generated a unique artificial counterpart.